Protections at work

 All employers, employees and independent contractors are free to become, or not to become, members of an industrial association, such as a trade union or employer association.
 In addition, all employers, employees and independent contractors are entitled to engage or not engage in what are called ‘industrial activities’.

-These activities are defined in the Fair Work Act 2009.
+These activities are defined in the FW Act.
 They include various forms of lawful participation in an industrial association (such as a trade union) and its activities, including organising or promoting lawful activities for or on its behalf, representing its views, and seeking to be represented.
 Further, it covers a person being victimised for refusing to be involved in unlawful activity organised or promoted by an industrial association or industrial action.

-For more information on industrial action, including what is protected industrial action, please see the Fair Work Ombudsman Fact Sheet - Industrial Action.
+For more information on industrial action, including what is protected industrial action, please see our Industrial action fact sheet.

-Under the Fair Work Act 2009, it is unlawful for an employer to take adverse action against a person who is an employee, former employee or prospective employee because of the person's race, colour, sex, sexual preference, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
+Under the FW Act, it is unlawful for an employer to take adverse action against a person who is an employee, former employee or prospective employee because of the person's race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, national extraction or social origin.

-For more information on unlawful workplace discrimination, please see the Fair Work Ombudsman Fact Sheet - Unlawful workplace discrimination.
+For more information on unlawful workplace discrimination, please see our Unlawful workplace discrimination fact sheet.